TeenLife

 INTO PREP—Bryn Mawr, PA

-INTO PREP is a premier college preparatory program that has helped students get into schools of their dreams for nearly a decade.
+INTO PREP is a premier college preparatory program that has helped students get into the schools of their dreams for nearly a decade.
 Situated on Bryn Mawr College’s Campus, our residential camp is perfect for highly motivated students who seek to boost their SAT scores in a collegiate, fun environment.

 The exclusive ISSOS summer school program offers high school students from all over the world (age 13-18) the unique opportunity to combine learning, creative enrichment, and action-packed adventure at one of three amazing, historic and picturesque universities: St. Andrews in Scotland; Cambridge in England; and Yale in New Haven, Connecticut.